Matt1nAHat/GalaxyClassification-PHYS449/README.md

 Where OBJ_LIST is the file of objects you want to process Additional parameters include the feature vector and PCA list file names which default to "featuresList.txt" and "PCAList.txt" respectively.

+*NOTE*
+When specifying file paths be sure to follow the following:
+- For training/validation/testing parameters the file name input must match the file in the dataProcessing/processedData folder
+- For --OBJ_LIST the file name input must match the file in the dataAcquisition/Split_data_IDs folder
+- For --FEATURE_OUT the file name input must match the file in the dataProcessing/featureVectors folder
+- For --PCA_OUT the file name input must match the file in the dataProcessing/processedData folder

 ## Dependancies
 ### This project utilizes the following libraries: